 A dental implant is the closest alternative to a natural tooth.
 During the procedure, an artificial root is inserted into the gum, before a crown is placed on top.
 The implant then has the same strength and life-span of a natural tooth but an temporary substitute may be required after the insertion of the artificial root if the gum requires time to heal.

-Avoid hot food or drinks until the anesthetic wears off.
+Avoid hot food or drinks until the anaesthetic wears off.
 This is important as you cannot feel pain properly and may burn or scald your mouth.
 Also, be careful not to chew your cheek.
 This is quite a common problem, which can happen when there is no feeling.

 If you do rest, try to keep your head higher for the first night using an extra pillow if possible.
 It is also a good idea to use an old pillowcase, or put a towel on the pillow, in case you bleed a little.

-Use of mouthwash
+Use of mouthwash after tooth extraction?

 Do not be tempted to rinse the area for the first 24 hours.
 It is important to allow the socket to heal, and you must be careful not to damage the blood clot by eating on that side or letting your tongue disturb it.
 This can allow infection into the socket and affect healing.

 Avoid alcohol for at least 24 hours, as this can encourage bleeding and delay healing.
 Eat and drink lukewarm food as normal but avoid chewing on that area of your mouth.

 When should I brush?